sporniket/sporny-wrecking-ball/README.md

 ## Required

 * A Linux installation, Ubuntu is recommanded (as "the author uses Ubuntu").
+  * bash shell, for the command line interface (CLI).
   * make, gcc,... to be able to build vasm
 * Hatari, an Atari ST/STE/TT/Falcon emulator.
   * Setup hatari to have a blitter and DMA sound.
 Recommanded is a STE, tos 1.62.